fbpx

 At the risk of sounding like an aspiring politician, I would love to change traffic and security in Nairobi.

-The key to solving the traffic challenges in this city are really in offering Nairobians a working public transport solution that will make it attractive to use, and people be willing to leave their cars at home and commute.
-Otherwise it matters not the number of roads we built, the diversions we make and the bypasses (by themselves).
+The key to solving the traffic challenges in this city is really in offering Nairobians a working public transport solution that will make it attractive to use, and people be willing to leave their cars at home and commute.
+Otherwise, it matters not the number of roads we built, the diversions we make and the bypasses (by themselves).
 Expanded roads will be filled by people who will still buy more cars since public transport is a nightmare.
 Solve public transport and you will solve traffic.
-Thika Road was a great opportunity for tram transport when it was being constructed, perhaps a design for rail transport could have been included into its overall design.
+Thika Road was a great opportunity for tram transport when it was being constructed, perhaps a design for rail transport could have been included in its overall design.

 1. As a professional how is it working in Nairobi?
 Is Nairobi open to what you do or what could be better?

 Nairobi is very receptive to what I do; as a performing artist you mostly have to create opportunities for yourself by developing products that people will buy into and this has worked for me.
-There is something that could be done on the overall infrastructure of the entertainment industry but I feel even with current shortcomings people have found ways to work out stuff and make honest living.
+There is something that could be done on the overall infrastructure of the entertainment industry but I feel even with current shortcomings people have found ways to work out stuff and make an honest living.

-Entertainment and events are big in Nairobi and as an entertainer you are not short of work.
+Entertainment and events are big in Nairobi and as an entertainer, you are not short of work.
 I am also very happy about how the brand for Nairobi Horns has taken off and how people have received our music.

-Despite its size, entertainment is largely an informal industry devoid of structures and systems and teeming with small scale proprietorships.
+Despite its size, entertainment is largely an informal industry devoid of structures and systems and teeming with small-scale proprietorships.

-1. If you had a tourist friend coming in from outside the country what three things would you say to sell them the idea that Nairobi is worth visiting.
+1. If you had a tourist friend coming in from outside the country what three things would you say to sell them the idea that Nairobi is worth visiting?

 Also, I would recommend a night drive in Nairobi CBD, to the point in Upper Hill where you can see the city and then head to Westlands and check out the night scene there.

-If they are brave enough, they should stop by River Road and Nairobi downtown during the day, see the hustle and bustle as people build dreams through sweat and tears.
+If they are brave enough, they should stop by River Road and Nairobi downtown during the day, and see the hustle and bustle as people build dreams through sweat and tears.

 Find out more about The Nairobi Horns Project Band.